Hotels in Williamsburg, Virginia

 Which hotels in Williamsburg, Virginia offer free parking?

-Which hotels in Williamsburg, Virginia have a pool?
+Which hotels in Williamsburg, Virginia have an outdoor pool?

 Which hotels in Williamsburg, Virginia have suites or extra space?

-Which hotels in Williamsburg, Virginia have an in-room kitchen or kitchenette?
+Which hotels in Williamsburg, Virginia have a full in-room kitchen?

 Ready to book in Williamsburg?